jsntv200/redant-home/_posts/2018-08-17-why-we-dont-enter-awards.md

 keywords: Digital Awards
 image_small: '/assets/uploads/2018/test-image.jpg'
 image: '/assets/uploads/2018/test-image.jpg'
-excerpt-short: I have this friend.
+excerpt_short: I have this friend.
 Let's call him Wayne.
 He works in advertising.
-excerpt-long:
+excerpt_long:
   I have this friend.
 Let's call him Wayne.
 He works in advertising.
 I don't think I'm being unkind if I were to describe him as being a bit preoccupied with status.
 Obsessed would be more accurate.